Think you might want to be a lawyer?

 Then A.I.M. for Law is for you!

-A.I.M. for Law prepares diverse undergraduate students for the law school application process and the first year of law school.
+A.I.M. for Law prepares undergraduate students, primarily from underrepresented communities, for the law school application process and the first year of law school.

 The Program Includes:

 Learn what to expect from the first year of law school

 Learn how to navigate the law school application process

 Learn how to effectively study for the LSAT

 Learn how to write a successful personal statement

 Be paired with a current law student mentor